young-j-park/18-NeurIPS-APIAE/README.md

 # 18-NIPS-APIAE

-This is a tensorlfow implementation for the demonstration of Pendulum experiment of the paper: "Computer Science > Machine Learning
-Adaptive Path-Integral Autoencoder: Representation Learning and Planning for Dynamical Systems": https://arxiv.org/abs/1807.02128.
+This is a tensorlfow implementation for the demonstration of Pendulum experiment of the paper: "Adaptive Path-Integral Autoencoder: Representation Learning and Planning for Dynamical Systems": https://arxiv.org/abs/1807.02128.

 ## Requirements